 However, many customers resent that their personal information can go to the highest bidder, just because they decided to join a loyalty program to take advantage of lower prices or mobile coupons.
 In fact, some are so offended by the process of being forced to participate in a loyalty program to get advertised sale prices that they end up shopping at other stores.

-Everyone has the right to decide if the benefits that come with sacrificing privacy outweigh the downsides.
+Everyone has the right to decide whether the benefits that come with sacrificing privacy outweigh the downsides.
 Knowing what type of information is collected, what happens to that information, and what safeguards are in place to protect such data should be the right of all consumers.
-A company not disclosing this information discredits all of their loyal customers.
+A company not disclosing this information discredits all of its loyal customers.

 Transparency Establishes Trust

 This brilliantly-researched article explains the need for companies to make both the private information that they collect on consumers and the use of that information transparent.

 Loyalty Cards: Reward or Threat?